 Are you a non-Filipino who’s traveled with Filipino passengers to and from the Philippines?
-I’m sure you’ve spotted that extra large package that we call the balikbayan box—plastered with lots of packaging tape and has the owner’s complete address written all over the box for the world to see.
+I’m sure you’ve spotted that large corrugated box plastered with lots of packaging tape and has the owner’s complete name and address written all over the box for the world to see.
 That’s a balikbayan box.

 1. What is a balikbayan box?